 An IICP must be developed for each consumer.
-The IICP must include all indicated medical and remedial services needed by the consumer to promote and facilitate independence and recovery.
+The IICP must include all indicated medical and remedial services needed by the consumer to promote and facilitate independence and the recovery process.
 In addition, the IICP focuses on treating the addiction and improving the consumer's level of functioning.